 CC 151-452 Symphonic Choir (1 credit each) Prereq.: Audition.
-This choir is comprised of approximately 50-70 students, who are exposed to a variety of choral selections of classical literature, as well as folk songs and spirituals.
+The Symphonic Choir is composed of approximately 50-70 students, who are exposed to a variety of choral selections of classical literature, as well as folk songs and spirituals.
 Students perform for choral concerts.
 This course may fulfill ensemble requirements for voice majors and minors.
 Meets 3 times a week.
 Required for CC 152, each level required for the next one.
 Fall, Spring.